-In the configuration 7, the hydroskimming process units, the process units associated with the fluid catalytic cracker (FCC), and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.
+In configuration 7, the hydroskimming process units, the process units associated with the fluid catalytic cracker (FCC), and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.

-In the configuration 8, the hydroskimming process units, the process units associated with the gas oil hydrocracker, and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.
+In configuration 8, the hydroskimming process units, the process units associated with the gas oil hydrocracker, and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.

-In the configuration 9, the hydroskimming process units, the process units associated with the fluid catalytic cracker (FCC), the process units associated with the gas oil hydrocracker, and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.
+In configuration 9, the hydroskimming process units, the process units associated with the fluid catalytic cracker (FCC), the process units associated with the gas oil hydrocracker, and the process units associated with the residue hydrocracker are enabled to provide a deep conversion.

-4.4.5.2 Process unit description
+6.4.2 Process unit descriptions